Lactarius subdulcis: Spores

 Lactarius subdulcis has cream spore print with a slight salmon tinge.
 The spores are oval, with largish warts of around 1 micrometre (μm) which are joined by a well-developed network of mostly thin ridges.
 The spores measure 7.5–11 μm by 6.5–9 μm, and are amyloid or ellipsoid in shape.

 Distribution and habitat

 Lactarius subdulcis is found in Europe; it does not occur in North America, although a number of similar brownish-orange species were formerly classified under this species.
 It is found in broad-leaved woodland, especially on the floor at the base of beech trees.
-Along with L. vellereus, L. subdulcis is the most common fungi found on beech trees.
+Along with L. vellereus, L. subdulcis is one of the most common agarics found with beech trees.
 The mushrooms can be found from late summer to late autumn, and are common.
 They are found individually, or in small groups.
 They can also be found in fields, generally appearing in large batches, with groups of over a hundred mushrooms not uncommon.